 Every renovation comes with its own style, and this Wellesley master suite addition is no exception.
-Built over an existing home office, the suite comes into its own, complete with walkout balcony.
-The room basks in natural in light; its neutral palette of lavenders, rich browns, and stormy grays are perfect for a room charged with refreshing and relaxing its inhabitants.
+Built over an existing home office, the suite comes into its own, complete with a walkout balcony.
+The room basks in natural light; its neutral palette of lavenders, rich browns, and stormy grays is perfect for a room charged with refreshing and relaxing its inhabitants.

 Above all, what this bedroom suite masters is the view.
-From the second floor vantage, its Pella windows and doors capture the interior and exterior details, from the mouldings and mullions to the changing landscape of the treetops.
+From the second-floor vantage, its Pella windows and doors capture the interior and exterior details, from the moldings and mullions to the changing landscape of the treetops.
 And the best part: the Phantom retracting screen door that lets fresh air in–and keeps bugs out–without drawing attention to itself.

 Sink Into Style